j3k0/jsspacynlp/CONTRIBUTING.md

 ## Documentation

 - Update README.md for user-facing changes
+- Update API_REFERENCE.md for new endpoints/methods
-- Update API documentation for new endpoints/methods
+- Update API documentation for new features
 - Add code comments for complex logic
 - Include examples for new features